AbeerAlghamdi1/SDA_Data_Science_Final_Project/README.md

 - Provide overtime rewards (may not financial rewards) to those who work more than the ideal monthly average hours.
 - The division of tasks must be clear and fair among all employees as we can.
 - Make employees feel are appreciated and well-respected in the workplace environment.

+### **Models used:**

+I used 4 models to predict the Employee Turnover rate listed below:

+- Baseline Model had a score of 83%.
+- Logistic Regression had a score of 83%.
+- KNeighbors Classifier had a score of  94%.
+- Random Forest Classifier had a score of 98.03% before tuning, and 98.29% after tuning with GridSearchCV and RandomizedSearchCV.

+#### **To Conclude:**

+- The Random Forest Classifier model with GridSearchCV and RandomizedSearchCV hyperparameters got the highest accuracy scores in predicting the Employees Turnover Rate.